-We kicked off again on Saturday 15th September starting promptly on the school field at 9:45am.
+We kick off again on Saturday 14th September at 10 a.m.

 Lionesses star Danielle Carter delighted by Robertswood Rangers’ funding success.
 England Women and Arsenal striker Danielle Carter has praised Grow the Game and Robertswood Rangers following the award of a £1,500 grant from the FA.

 The grant, which will provide a boost to grassroots female football in Chalfont St. Peter (South Buckinghamshire), has paved the way for Robertswood Rangers to set up a girls’ team ranging from Reception (U5’s) through to Year 6 (U12’s).
 Danielle said: “I would like to congratulate Robertswood Rangers on working with the Football Foundation and Berks & Bucks FA to secure a Grow the Game grant.
 Playing in an all-female team from a young age was key to my development, so I am delighted that there will be more opportunities for women and girls in the local area and wish Robertswood Rangers girls’ good luck during their debut season!”